 grade for the homework will not count (i.e. if your grade in a homework is

 100/100 and you get 10 extra points, your grade for the homework will continue

 to be 100/100).

-[W] Azer Bestavros, Lecture Notes on Fundamentals of Computing
+Azer Bestavros & Renato Mancuso, Lecture Notes on Fundamentals of Computing Systems.

-Systems.
-These notes are a book "in-progress", and
+These notes are a book that has been perpetually "in-progress", and

 hence they are

-Note: These Lecture Notes are available from the Class Home Page.
+Note: These Lecture Notes will be made available from the class home page and Piazza.
 They are all in PDF format, so you will need access to an Acrobat Reader.